Renormalization group

-In theoretical physics, the renormalization group (RG) is a formal apparatus that allows systematic investigation of the changes of a physical system as viewed at different scales.
-In particle physics, it reflects the changes in the underlying physical laws (codified in a quantum field theory) as the energy (or mass) scale at which physical processes occur varies.
-In this context, a change in scale is called a scale transformation.
-The renormalization group is intimately related to scale invariance and conformal invariance, symmetries in which a system appears the same at all scales (self-similarity), (Note: Note that scale transformations are a strict subset of conformal transformations, in general, the latter including additional symmetry generators associated with special conformal transformations.) where under the fixed point of the renormalization group flow the field theory is conformally invariant.
+In theoretical physics, the renormalization group (RG) is a mathematical tool that allows systematic investigation into the changes in a physical system as it is viewed at different scales.
+The scales of the system typically describe the interactions of the objects; they may be variable ("running") couplings which measure the strength of various forces, mass parameters, or the size of the system.
+The renormalization group is related to scale invariance and conformal invariance, symmetries in which a system exhibits self-similarity; (Note: Note that scale transformations are a strict subset of conformal transformations, in general, the latter including additional symmetry generators associated with special conformal transformations.) in some cases, the parameters of the model can be assigned to special values, known as a "fixed point", where the field theory is conformally invariant and any running couplings cease to change.

-As the scale varies, it is as if one is decreasing (as RG is a semi-group and doesn't have a well-defined inverse operation) the magnifying power of a notional microscope viewing the system.
-In renormalizable theories, systems exhibit self-similarity across different scales, with parameters that describe system components changing as the scale varies.
-The components, or fundamental variables, may relate to atoms, elementary particles, atomic spins, etc. The parameters of the theory typically describe the interactions of the components.
-These may be variable couplings which measure the strength of various forces, or mass parameters themselves.
-The components themselves may appear to be composed of more of the self-same components as one goes to shorter distances.

-For example, in quantum electrodynamics (QED), an electron appears to be composed of electron and positron pairs and photons, as one views it at higher resolution, at very short distances.
-The electron at such short distances has a slightly different electric charge than does the dressed electron seen at large distances, and this change, or running, in the value of the electric charge is determined by the renormalization group equation.
+In particle physics, this treatment reflects the changes in the underlying physical laws (codified in a quantum field theory that is renormalizable) as the energy or mass scale at which physical processes occur varies.
+For example, in quantum electrodynamics (QED), an electron appears to be composed of electron and positron pairs and photons at very short distances.
+Taken together, this set of particles has a slightly different electric charge than the dressed electron seen at large distances, and this change in the value of the charge is determined by the renormalization group equation.

 History

-The idea of scale transformations and scale invariance is old in physics: Scaling arguments were commonplace for the Pythagorean school, Euclid, and up to Galileo.
-They became popular again at the end of the 19th century, perhaps the first example being the idea of enhanced viscosity of Osborne Reynolds, as a way to explain turbulence.

-The renormalization group was initially developed for particle physics applications but has since been applied to solid-state physics, fluid mechanics, physical cosmology, and even nanotechnology.
-An early article by Ernst Stueckelberg and André Petermann in 1953 anticipates the idea in quantum field theory.
-Stueckelberg and Petermann opened the field conceptually.
-They noted that renormalization exhibits a group of transformations which transfers quantities from the bare terms to the counter terms.
-They introduced a function h(e) in quantum electrodynamics (QED), which is now known as the beta function (see below).
+The renormalization group was initially developed for particle physics applications but has since been applied to solid-state physics, fluid mechanics, physical cosmology, and nanotechnology.
+An early article by Ernst Stueckelberg and André Petermann in 1953 anticipates the idea in quantum field theory: they noted that renormalization exhibits a group of transformations which transfers quantities from the bare terms to the counter terms, and introduced a function h(e) in quantum electrodynamics (QED), which is now known as the beta function.